Residence Hall Handbook

 Note: Over night guests may stay no more than three nights in any fifteen day period.
 Cohabitation is not permitted.

 No animals may be kept in the residence halls or on adjacent grounds, except fish and animals trained to assist a disabled resident or guest.
-Service and emotional support animals must be approved by Disability Support Services.
+Service and emotional support animals must be approved by the Office of Student Accommodation.
 Each resident may have one fish tank with a capacity of up to 10 gallons.
 Violators of the pet policy will be given 24 hours to remove the animal or it will be turned over to Cheyenne Animal Control.
 Violators are also subject to further disciplinary action.

 Every attempt is made to provide students living on campus with an environment conducive to studying and sleeping.
 As such, each individual is expected to be courteous to others by monitoring noise levels and responding politely when asked to be quiet.
 An individual student's right to study or sleep takes precedence.
 During quiet hours, noise is to be contained within student rooms.
 If you can be heard outside your suite, you are being too loud.